 Wondering how you brew a cup of tea or a veganic fertilizer from this pesky powerhouse?

 If you’re making a tea for yourself, the ratio is usually one teaspoon per one cup of water, although you can make a stronger brew once your body adapts to this tonic.
-The leaves need to steep for at least ten minutes to deactivate the stingers or you might have a bit of a tingly mouth.
-I’ve enjoyed this tea hundreds of times with no problem though.
+The leaves need to steep for at least ten minutes to deactivate the stingers or you might have a bit of a tingly mouth!

 Tip: Another way to ingest nettles is in a wonderful soup or as steamed greens!
 They have been eaten in these forms for hundreds of years.
 Don’t worry if you’re stumped on how to start cooking with nettles – there are a myriad of recipes online to fuel your creative culinary pursuits.

-It is best to pick nettles around springtime when they are in their peak growing season.
+It’s best to pick nettles around springtime when they’re in their peak growing season.
 They can be picked and used later in the year as well, but will become more bitter as the summer goes on.
-As I mentioned, you can purchase dried nettles in many health food stores, but the fresher the nettle the better.
-If you are going to wild craft your crop remember to wear thick gardening gloves, pants and a long sleeved shirt.
-You can clip the light green growth off the top of the nettles into a pail without even touching them, but be careful where you harvest from to insure that the plants that have not been sprayed with chemicals or are near a busy road.
+As already mentioned, you can purchase dried nettles in many health food stores, but the fresher the nettle the better.
+If you’re going to wild craft your crop remember to wear thick gardening gloves, pants and a long sleeved shirt.
+You can clip the light green growth off the top of the nettles into a pail without even touching it, but be careful where you harvest from to insure that the plants that have not been sprayed with chemicals or are near a busy road.

 1. Fill up a bucket, large jar, or other container with the leaves/stems.
-If you are using dried nettles you will have to approximate this amount.
+If you’re using dried nettles you will have to approximate this amount.